SIGCOMM21-5G/artifact/README.md

 #### Data Analysis, Model/Plot Generation

 - If data analysis is involved, our instructions will contain information on how to process the data.
 - No matter what the dataset size is, we provide the fully generated results and/or plots.
-If you decides to run the analysis and/or plotting scripts, the outcome of processing will simply replace the existing files in the repository.
+If you decide to run the analysis and/or plotting scripts, the outcome of processing will simply replace the existing files in the repository.
 - For the artifacts involved in section 5 (ABR video streaming), a lot of computing resources are required.
 We have therefore provided:
     1. a screencast to show how the results were generated
     2. output logs